ARMmbed/greentea/README.md

 ```

 # Environment precheck
-At this point you should install all dependencies and be ready to build mbed SDK and perform automated testing.
+At this point you should install all dependencies and be ready to build the mbed SDK and perform automated testing.
-In current configuration mbed test suite can automatically detect most of popular mbed-enabled platforms connected to host via USB interface.
+In the current configuration the mbed test suite can automatically detect most of the popular mbed-enabled platforms connected to the host via the USB interface.

-Test suite is using ```mbed-ls``` module to check connected devices and.
-Separate module called ```mbed-host –tests``` is used to flash and supervise each platforms test.
-This decoupling allows us to make better software and maintain each or the functionalities as separate domain.
-Previously mbed SDK test suite consisted of mentioned modules which is not good for maintainability and stopped us from building more efficient tools.
+The test suite is using the ```mbed-ls``` module to check connected devices and a separate module called ```mbed-host –tests``` is used to flash and supervise each platforms test.
+This decoupling allows us to make better software and maintain each of the functionalities as a separate domain.
+Previously the mbed SDK test suite consisted of the mentioned modules which is not good for maintainability and stopped us from building more efficient tools.

-Make sure you have all tools installed.
+Make sure you have all the tools installed.
 For example you can list all mbed devices connected to your host computer:
 ```
 $ mbedls
 +---------------------+-------------------+-------------------+--------------------------------+